jackzampolin/cosmos-scorecard/notes.md

     * subscribes to new blocks
     * https://lcd.technofractal.com/validatorsets/459777
     * Or `/stake/validators` every block with notifications and persist the validators present at that block
-  - Use the one that `figment.network` has with a different skin.
-Talking to them about that Tuesday 26 Jun.
+  - Talk with `figment.network` about using their's potentially with a different skin.